muratk5n/thirdwave/en/index.md

 Formulation, theory requires more than "functions".
 In materials science a steel beam under stress has the displacement formula
 $E I \frac{d^4 y}{d X_1^4} = q$, a fourth order dif eq, tha ain't a function.
-When solved w given cond result is a function, and a different one for each condition; all from the same base formula.
+When solved w given cond result is one, and a different one for each condition; all from the same base formula.
-Where is the such sleek representation of AI?
-Nowhere to be found.
-All you hear about is monkey neural nets.

 ---